-Clinical Studies, Hypnosis and Menopause:
+Clinical Studies, Guided Relaxation, Hypnosis and Menopause:

-Prior to that, a small pilot study published in the March 2003 issue of Women's Health Issues concluded that "hypnosis appears to be a feasible and promising intervention for hot flashes."
+Prior to that, a small pilot study published in the March 2003 issue of Women's Health Issues concluded that "hypnosis or guided meditation appears to be a feasible and promising intervention for hot flashes."
 This was followed by a 2007 pilot study published in Psycho-Oncology - Journal of the Psychological, Social and Behavioral Dimensions of cancer that fund "clinical hypnosis" may be an effective non-hormonal and non pharmacological treatment for hot flashes."

 Research in this area has been spurred by a 2003 study from the Women's Health Initiative that found long term hormone therapy used for hot flashes is associated with increased health risks, including breast cancer and heart disease.
 Gary Elkins, Ph.
 D , profession of psychology and neuroscience in Baylor's College of Arts & Science and director of the Mind-body Medicine research Laboratory told the Cleveland Plain Dealer the new study is "Good news for several reasons," including offering women a choice of treatments.
 "And it's safe," he added.
 "It doesn't result in health care risk, and it has sided benefits such as improved sleep."